LiamJCates/Programming-Notes/C++/Syntax/ErrorHandling.md

 }

+Let us now note the following about try/catch blocks.
+?
+If no exception is thrown in a that try block are ignored and program execution resumes after the last try block, all catch blocks associated with catch block.
+?
+If an exception is thrown in a that try block are ignored.
+The program searches the try block, the remaining statements in catch blocks in the order they appear after the try block and looks for an appropriate exception handler.
+If the type of thrown exception matches the parameter type in one of the catch blocks, the code of that catch block executes, and the remaining catch blocks after this catch block are ignored.
+?
+The last catch block that has an ellipsis (three dots) is designed to catch any type of exception.

 C++ Standard Exceptions

 C++ provides a list of standard exceptions defined in <exception> which we can use in our programs.

+C11 provides support to handle exceptions via a hierarchy of classes.
+The class exception is the base of the classes designed to handle exceptions.
+Among others, this class contains the function what.
+The function what returns a string containing an appropriate message.
+All derived classes of the class exception override the function what to issue their own error messages.

+Two classes are immediately derived from the class exception: logic_error and runtime_error.
+Both of these classes are defined in the header file stdexcept.
+To deal with logical errors in a program, such as a string subscript out of range or an invalid argument to a function call, several classes are derived from the class logic_error.
+For example, the class invalid_argument is designed to deal with illegal arguments used in a function call.
+The class out_of_range deals with the string subscript out of range error.
+If a length greater than the maximum allowed for a string object is used, the class length_error deals with this error.
+For example, recall that every string object has a maximum length (see Chapter 7).
+If a length larger than the maximum length allowed for a string is used, then the length_error exception is generated.
+If the operator new cannot allocate memory space, this operator throws a bad_alloc exception.
+The class runtime_error is designed to deal with errors that can be detected only during program execution.
+For example, to deal with arithmetic overflow and underflow exceptions, the classes overflow_error and underflow_error are derived from the class runtime_error.

+Creating Your Own Exception Classes
+Whenever you create your own classes or write programs, exceptions are likely to occur.
+As you have seen, C11 provides numerous exception classes to deal with these situations.
+However, it does not provide all of the exception classes you will ever need.
+Therefore, C11 enables programmers to create their own exception classes to handle both the exceptions not covered by C11’s exception classes and their own exceptions.
+This section describes how to create your own exception classes.
+C11 uses the same mechanism to process the exceptions that you define as it uses for built-in exceptions.
+However, you must throw your own exceptions using the throw statement.
+In C11, any class can be considered an exception class.
+Therefore, an exception class is simply a class.
+It need not be inherited from the class exception.
+What makes a class an exception is how you use it.
+The exception class that you define can be very simple in the sense that it does not contain any members.
+For example, the following code can be considered an exception class: class dummyExceptionClass
+{
+};

+// User-defined exception class.
+#include <iostream>
+#include <string>
+using namespace std;
+class divisionByZero
+{
+public:
+divisionByZero()
+{
+message = "Division by zero";
+}
+divisionByZero(string str)
+{
+message = str;
+}
+string what()
+{
+return message;
+}
+private:
+string message;
+};
+The definition of the class divisionByZero contains two constructors: the default constructor and the constructor with parameters.
+The default constructor stores the string "Division by zero" in an object.
+The constructor with parameters allows users to create their own error messages.
+The function what is used to return the string stored in the object.
+In the definition of the class divisionByZero, the constructors can also be written as: divisionByZero() : message("Division by zero"){}
+divisionByZero(string str) : message(str){}

 A tour of C++ 48/255